petermg/TheOcularMigraineMCP/metadata/README.md

 A project maintainer may instead bake that same base path into `BuildConfig.TOM_METADATA_BASE_URL`.
 It is baked into current TOM builds as the default shared metadata source; users can override it in Settings, and clearing an override returns to the baked default.

+## SideQuest placeholder packages and focused Meta package repair

+Some Meta-hosted SideQuest listings use `com.autogen.<number>` as an internal placeholder rather than the Android package actually installed on Quest.
+The collector treats those values as **Meta-ID-only discovery**: the placeholder is not emitted as an `apps/<package>.json` runtime record, historical placeholder records from older collector runs are pruned, and their stale runtime JSON files are removed on the next successful run.

+Package repair now uses a focused queue instead of revalidating every current SideQuest/Meta Store mapping.
+Official Meta package lookup is attempted for unmapped Meta IDs, SideQuest placeholder IDs, ambiguous IDs, and source conflicts.
+This keeps the undocumented Meta binary endpoint out of the thousands-of-requests failure mode while still targeting the records that can actually improve coverage.

+For package repair, the collector first extracts Android binary version codes exposed by the already working Meta Store-details response (`lastRevision`/`firstRevision` revision binaries) and asks Meta's binary-info endpoint for the corresponding `package_name`.
+The older `release_channels` app-details path remains as a fallback. `collector-diagnostics.json` records the terminal resolution stage and per-version binary attempts (`resolved_store_binary`, `resolved_legacy_binary`, `no_binary_version`, `app_binary_info_empty`, `package_name_missing`, or network/error stages), so future coverage gaps show where resolution stopped instead of appearing as an undifferentiated "no result".